Skip to main content

 • Class List Size Default – Use the drop-down menu to choose the number of rows of classes displayed on a page.
 Individual parents can choose other options, but this setting will be the default for all parents.

-• Class List Filter Default – This option allows you to choose the types of classes that are displayed for parents by default.
+• Class List Filter Default – This option lets you choose which class types are displayed to parents by default.
 You may choose to display classes by number or by sections of the alphabet.
 Individual parents can choose other options, but this setting will be the default for all parents.

 • Class List Sort Default – Use this option to choose how the classes are sorted for your parents.
 Again, individual parents can choose other options, but this setting will be the default for all parents.

 Class Conflicts – Checking this box will allow a parent to request a class even if it conflicts with another class they have already selected.
 They will be warned and given the option to proceed anyway.
-This can be useful when running summer camps that occur at the same time/days but on different weeks.
+This can be useful when running summer camps that occur on the same days but in different weeks.

 Studio Messages: